-1.6.3.10 WRITING ACROSS THE CURRICULUM COMMITTEE
+1.5.3.10 Writing Across the Curriculum Committee

-The Writing Across the Curriculum Task Force has been designated the Writing Across the Curriculum Committee, a heavy-load institutional committee with accountability to the FGA.
+The Writing Across the Curriculum Committee is a heavy-load institutional committee with accountability to the FGA.
 This committee is responsible for coordinating activities on campus that support and enhance improved writing skills and writing assessment among the university's student, faculty, and staff populations.
 Through these activities, the committee seeks to ensure that written communication, whether within the context of coursework or administrative capacities, is effective both within the university community and between the university and those it serves.
 This committee responds to issues that arise across the university and identifies resources or solutions in response to identified needs.